ruthrootz/learn-vim/README.md

 In this document, I'll share with you how I learned Vim, listing common commands and tips to help get you started.

-Vim is a text editor that runs in the terminal.
+Vim is a text editor that runs in a CLI.
 You can't use a mouse with Vim.
 All navigation and operations are performed with keyboard shortcuts.
-It's used by programmers because of how quickly practiced users can navigate files and how customizable it is, especially in the keyboard shortcut area.
+It's used by programmers because of how quickly practiced users can navigate files and because of how customizable it is.
 You should know the basics of using a command prompt before following this document.

 (FYI, I use NeoVim, but that shouldn't change any of the instructions/commands below.)

 ## launch / exit Vim
-- type "vim" into your terminal of choice
+- type `vim` into your terminal of choice (or `nvim` in my case)
-- to open a file type "vim [path to file]"
+- to open a file type `vim [path to file]`
-- to exit Vim, type ":q" and hit enter
+- to exit Vim, type `:q` and hit enter
-- to save changes: ":w"
+- to save changes: `:w`
-- if you want to save and quit: ":wq"
+- if you want to save and quit: `:wq`
-- if you want to discard changes: ":q!"
+- if you want to discard changes: `:q!`

 ## modes

 - normal - When you launch Vim, you'll be in normal mode, which is when you can use all the fancy key-bindings (keyboard shortcuts) that make Vim so special.
 You can tell you're in normal mode because the cursor will be fat.
-- insert - To actually type text, hit "i" or "a" and then start typing.
-(Try and figure out the difference between i and a.)
+- insert - To actually type text, hit `i` or `a` and then start typing.
+(As an exercise, try and figure out the difference between i and a.)
 Use escape to get back into normal mode.
-- visual - Visual mode happens when you hit "v" in normal mode.
+- visual - Visual mode happens when you hit `v` in normal mode.
 You can use the arrow keys (or h, j, k, l) to select text.
 You'll need this for copying/pasting and bulk deleting, etc.
-- command - When you hit ":" in normal mode you can type commands, like "w" to save or "q" to quit or "term" to open up a terminal window.
+- command - When you hit `:` in normal mode you can type commands, like `w` to save or `q` to quit or `term` to open up a terminal window.

 ## commands